yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 *And the other 7 English posters and 37 contributions in Japanese (5 invited talks, 10 talks and 23 posters)*

 ## Outreach activities
+1. "Exhibition of _Arabidopsis thaliana_ worldwide" at the Faculty of Environmental Earth Science, Hokkaido University, Japan (8 June 2025, in Japanese)
 1. Teaching assistant for making a botanical specimen at Japanese School in Zurich (Japanische Schule in Zuerich), Uster, Switzerland.
 (1 July 2023, in Japanese)
 1. **Sato Y**, Sato S. (2016) 12-years cicada monitoring. **_Proceedings of the Natural History Museum Mt.
 Fujiwara_** 38:1–5 (in Japanese)
 *-> Plain-text Japanese summary of Sato and Sato (2015) Annals of the Entomological Society of America 108(4):494–500.*